susji/lilmon/README.md

 ## The graphs look too terrible!

-`measure` and `serve` are fairly well decoupled so an alternative UI is quite easy to build based on the data gathered by `measure`.
+This is enough for me.
+However, `measure` and `serve` are fairly well decoupled so an alternative UI is quite easy to build based on the data gathered by `measure`.

 ## `lilmon serve` refuses to start and says it cannot open the database!